updated

 Coles boss Leah Weckert says RBA interest rate rise ‘knocked’ shopper confidence

-Coles chief Leah Weckert says while this month’s interest rate rise has knocked consumer confidence, it is yet to see the impacts on shopping behaviour at its supermarkets.
+Coles chief Leah Weckert says while this month’s interest rate rise has knocked consumer confidence, the supermarket giant is yet to see the impacts on shopping behaviour.

 Headshot of Cheyanne Enciso